-- Phakic IOLs.
+Phakic IOLs.
 These are used for people whose degree of nearsightedness or farsightedness is too high for safe use of the excimer laser.
 The procedure is similar to cataract surgery except that the natural lens is not removed.
 The eye surgeon positions a vision-correcting plastic lens in front of the patient's natural lens.
 Because the eye is actually entered, phakic IOL surgery considered more invasive than LASIK.
-This has to be balanced against the marked benefit which can occur in these patients who have an extremely eyeglass or contact lens prescription precluding the use of a laser procedure.
+This has to be balanced against the benefits to people with extreme eyeglass or contact lens prescriptions who are not eligible for a laser procedure.

 Accommodative IOLs, multifocal IOLs, toric (astigmatism correcting) and refractive lens exchange.
 These implants are used to treat nearsightedness, farsightedness, astigmatism, and presbyopia.
 Vision-correcting, surgically implanted artificial lenses replace the patient’s natural lenses.
 No corneal reshaping is done.